Kamala Khan: Volume one (2013–2015)

 Kamala is the daughter of Yusuf and Muneeba Khan and the younger sister of Aamir Khan.
 She takes the name Ms. Marvel from Carol Danvers, who is now known as Captain Marvel.
 Captain Marvel writer Kelly Sue DeConnick said that Kamala made a brief appearance in Captain Marvel #14 (August 2013): "Kamala is in the background of a scene in Captain Marvel 14 ...
 She is very deliberately placed in a position where she sees Carol protecting civilians from Yon-Rogg".
+She has a second cameo appearance in Captain Marvel #17 (November 2013).
 According to co-creator G. Willow Wilson, Kamala idolizes Carol and emulates her when she acquires superhuman abilities: "Captain Marvel represents an ideal that Kamala pines for.
 She's strong, beautiful and doesn't have any of the baggage of being Pakistani and 'different'".
 "Khan is a big comic book fan and after she discovers her superhuman power – being a polymorph and able to lengthen her arms and legs and change her shape – she takes on the name of Ms. Marvel", Amanat said.
+Kamala initially appears in "Garden State of Mind" in the anthology All-New Marvel Now!
+Point One #1 (January 2014) before debuting in the solo series Ms. Marvel with the first issue released in February 2014.
 Kamala is one of several characters who discover that they have Inhuman heritage after the "Inhumanity" storyline, in which the Terrigen Mists are released worldwide and activate dormant Inhuman cells.